 I have never received as many comments on my food photography as when I started posting pictures that could be classified as “dark & moody”.
 Now, I should put out a disclaimer first: I am not the most qualified to talk about food photography.
-(At the moment I am only using a point & shoot camera.)
+At the moment I am only using a point & shoot camera (hopefully soon a mirrorless travel camera).
 So all I am going to do, is show you how I do it, but that doesn’t mean it’s the only (or even the best way) to do it.

 This short how-to guide is intended for bloggers/photographers that are starting out and trying to do their best to take appealing food photography with limited creative abilities and financial resources.

 It all started out with these Rocky Road Bars.
 They where my very first dark & moody pictures and instantly became a HUGE hit.

 So I started doing more and more dark and moody photography like that and noticed people loved them.
 More importantly though, people loved sharing them.
 This was a huge breakthrough moment for me.